318 Tips To Succeed At Online Dating

 - If you are a recently divorced person, avoid conversations about your attorney or your spouse’s attorney.

-- You don’t have to reveal your entire life history on date number one to date number two.
+- You don’t have to reveal your entire life history on date number one or on date number two.

 - Avoid conversation about painful and negative subject matter until you have formed a relationship.
-Keep date one light, friendly and easy.
+Keep date one light, fun, friendly and easy. on a first date.
+I called it "Camp Day."

 - Avoid taking advice from people who are not involved in and experienced in the online dating universe.

 - If you have friends who are using internet dating, share your war stories, your funny stories, your advice, your experiences and your love and support.
 I have two friends who are actively using on line dating.
 One is an intensive care doctor and the other is a Ph.D.
 It is really helpful to touch base with them from time to time.
-I am an independent thinker, but they understand this world and can offer some useful advice and helpful insight into this process.
+I am an independent thinker, but they understand this world, provide support and love and can offer some useful advice and helpful insight into this method of meeting people.

 - Accept the idea that you may have to go on ten dates before finding someone who you want to see a second time.
 This statistic is supported by some basic and simple research that I have done on this topic.
-Men and women seem to think this one in ten ratio is "on the mark.
+Men and women seem to think this one in ten ratio is "on the mark."
 If you find Mr. or Ms. right on your first date, consider yourself to be very lucky.
-I don't want to "rain on anybody's parade, but I would proceed with an open, curious and observing mind.
-Our fantasies and needs can cloud our thinking and judgement some time.

 - Develop your communication skills.
 Become a good listener.
 No one likes an incessant talker.
 Focus on being interested not interesting.